 Facilitate interaction between PS members and scientists with cognate interests who are not members of the Society

 Facilitate scientific advancement of topics that might be of interest to policy makers and the general public as well as to PS scientists

 The first two strategic goals above are essential for all workshops.
 Proposals need not fulfill all of the remaining goals, but a major criterion for evaluation will be the extent to which a proposal addresses the goals that it selects for inclusion.

-Submitting a Preliminary Proposal Prospective applicants for workshop funding are required to submit a one-page (max 500 words) outline proposal by April 30, 2017, indicating the proposed rationale and topic, along with a suggested list of participants and possible PS target journal.
+Submitting a Preliminary Proposal - CLOSED Prospective applicants for workshop funding are required to submit a one-page (max 500 words) outline proposal, indicating the proposed rationale and topic, along with a suggested list of participants and possible PS target journal.
 Applicants need not have contacted any participants at this stage, and should not contact any journal editors.
 The workshops committee will provide feedback on each outline before June 30, 2017 indicating whether or not each applicant is being invited to submit a full proposal.
 Note that an invitation to submit a full proposal offers no guarantee of funding.

 Workshop topics, length, format, timing and venue